denaiels/Project_Wine-Classification/README.md

 **Description:**

+Wine Classification is my exam project for the Artificial Neural Network course in my Semester 4 of Computer Science Major at BINUS University.
 This is a program that can classify the quality of a wine based on a few categories, those are volatile acidity, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol.
 StandardScaler and PCA with 4 components are used to do feature engineering.
 The model used for classification is Backpropagation Neural Network (BPNN) and the output is the accuracy of model.

 **How to Use:**
 1. Open Classification_DanielAxel.ipynb